mattbarker016/nubbhub/README.md

 ## Known Issues
 - Security (see First Off..)
 - Online connectivity failure (see First Off...)
-- nubbhub pro, notification, and widget options are unfinished
+- Notification, Widget, and nubbhub pro options in Settings are unfinished
 	- Notifications should (theoretically) still fire when background fetch is run and 50%, 75%, or 90% of data is used
 - Minor theming bugs
 - Calendar button tap target is too small